kylesarre/Temp-ChessProject/ExtremeChess_SDD.md

 ##2.7 Highlighting
 The system uses a highlighter to highlight elements on the board.
 The system always highlights board cells underneath the cursor blue to indicate the cursor's position on the board clearly.
 If their is a piece underneath the cursor, the piece is highlighted yellow.
 If a piece is selected, the system retains the yellow highlight on the piece and highlights all of the piece's visitable cells green.
 If there is an opposing piece on a visitable cell, that cell will be highlighted red instead.
 # 3 Sub-systems Architecture
+##3.1 Overview
+Due to our system's dependence on the Unity game engine, our system conforms to the model and structure of Unity.
+Unity is an Entity-Component driven system, and so all of the scripts that comprise our system are components of some entity in the Unity engine.
+Hence, we can think of our written scripts as being components of our system.
+For our system, we decided to go with a MVC architectural approach.
+Our system is comprised of a game controller, which is composed of three specific game controllers: the board controller, the player controller, and the UI controller.
+The game controller is responsible for controlling messaging between these three sub-controllers and for managing game states.
+The board controller is responsible for application logic regarding changes to the board, its graveyards, and its pieces.
+The player controller is responsible for application logic regarding changes to the players and the actions players can make in the game.
+The UI controller is responsible for updating UI elements throughout the game.
+Additionally, our system is comprised of a model.
+The model is representative of the entire domain of our system.
+Components of this model include the board, the pieces, the players, all game states, a move history log, upgrades, and graveyards.
+Finally, the view of the system is handled entirely by the Unity API.
+All controllers in our system may communicate with the Unity API to update the view of our system.
+3.2

 Include rational for each
 # 4 Logical View
 ![](https://github.com/kylesarre/Temp-ChessProject/blob/master/SRSdiagrams/LogicalView.png)